 What preparation is required?

 It is important for your stomach to be empty during the procedure to give a clear view of your stomach lining.
-For this reason, you should have nothing solid to eat for six hours before the test but you are allowed to drink clear fluids, such as water, until two hours before.
+For this reason, you should have nothing to eat or drink for six hours before the procedure.